Siddhartha45/ai-document-analyzer/README.md

    - Filters out low-relevance chunks below a calibrated distance threshold
    - If no chunk is relevant enough, explicitly refuses rather than guessing
    - Otherwise, generates a grounded answer using only the retrieved context, with source document titles attached independently of the LLM's own output
+   - Alternatively, ask via a tool-calling endpoint, where the LLM decides whether to route the question to the RAG tool or a calculator tool, validates its own chosen arguments against a schema, then generates a final response using the tool's result.

 3. **Retrieve or delete a document** (`GET` / `DELETE /documents/{id}`)